-Three teams skipped away to an unbeaten start in round four as the ladder begins to take shape. aflplayers.com.au discovered the players that played an underrated hand for their side.
+aflplayers.com.au has discovered the players that played an underrated hand for their side in round seven.
 Whether it be a big moment in a close game, or an important role, these are the Unsung Heroes.

 An undermanned Richmond went into Friday night’s clash against the Western Bulldogs – the AFL’s hottest team – in an unfamiliar position as underdogs.
 But the reigning premier emerged victorious and it was the tenacity of Liam Baker who set the tone for his side.
 Baker laid a game-high eight tackles to go with 15 disposals, as well as recording 29 pressure acts (the second-most on the ground) to stand up for his team when required.

 Gold Coast – Josh Corbett

 Returning to the Suns’ side in Round 5, Josh Corbett has become an important cog in the young side’s forward line.
 Helping shoulder the load with Ben King, Corbett was critical on the weekend against the Pies.
 Playing in just the club’s 15th match at the MCG, Corbett kicked four goals, including three to start the fourth quarter and evaporate any chance of a Pies comeback.
 The 25-year-old finished the game with 16 touches and 11 marks in an important victory.